bebatut-slides/docker_foundry_ws_12_16/slides.md

 How many of you have already
 - heard about Docker?
-- used Docker?
+- used Docker containers?
-- create a Docker container?
+- created a Docker images?

 ---